sordina/SQLBong/README.md

 The SQL syntax accepted is completely determined by what <a href="http://www.sqlite.org/">SQLite3</a> supports.

-Why the name? `SQLPipe` was taken.
+Why the name?
+Because `SQLPipe` was taken.

+## Usage:

+    > ps | ./sqlbong "select * from data"

+  Acts like cat, but normalises the delimiters to one space - Passthrough.

+    > cat data.txt | ./sqlbong -f foo.db

+  Send columnized data from data.txt into an sqlite database foo.db

 ## Example: